MrAlias/rkhunter/README.md

       pkgmgr_no_vrfy => ['/etc/rkhunter.conf'],
     }

-### Updating RKHunter when puppet updates a managed resource.
+### Updating RKHunter when puppet updates a managed resource

 RKHunter will complain if puppet updates a file, directory, or package without updating its database.
 The `rkhunter::propupd` type is used to manage this.
 For instance, if you have puppet managing the `sudo` package you can update rkhunter whenever the package updates: